 Ans.
 The poem begins in a conversational tone.
 The two voices in the poem are the voice of the poet and the voice of the rain.
-The lines that indicate the voice of the poet and the rain are, "And who art thou?
-Said I to the soft-falling shower," and the lines that indicate the voice of the rain are, "I am the Poem of Earth, said the voice of the rain".
+The lines that indicate the voice of the poet is, "And who art thou?
+Said I to the soft-falling shower," and the lines that indicate the voice of the rain is, "I am the Poem of Earth, said the voice of the rain".